-This Kale and Quinoa “Caesar” Salad is our healthy spin on the classic that incorporates quinoa, a high protein grain and kale, a dark leafy green vegetable to create a vegan, gluten-free and anti-candida twist on Caesar Salad.
+This Kale and Quinoa “Caesar” Salad is our healthy spin on the classic that incorporates quinoa and kale to create a vegan, gluten-free and anti-candida twist on Caesar Salad.

 Today we’re taking a classic salad that typically uses romaine lettuce and parmesan cheese as the base and upping the nutritional value with high protein quinoa and kale.
 The dressing which typically calls for anchovy, egg yolk and more parmesan cheese is also getting a vegan makeover.